ldeluigi/untitled-goose-framework/README.md

 - __develop__ branch:
 ![Continuous Integration](https://github.com/ldeluigi/untitled-goose-framework/workflows/Continuous%20Integration/badge.svg?branch=develop)

+New [releases](https://github.com/ldeluigi/untitled-goose-framework/releases) are generated based on the [master](https://github.com/ldeluigi/untitled-goose-framework/tree/master) branch.

 ## Features
-- Ability to create new games with the shortest, most readable syntax possible through Scala DSL (natural language oriented, in English).
+- Ability to create new games with the shortest, most readable syntax possible through a Scala DSL (_Domain Specific Language_) called **GooseDSL**.
+  GooseDSL is natural language oriented, in English.
 - Ability to play created games locally.
-Given that each game must be turn-based, one single device is needed to play.
+Given that each game must be turn-based, one single device is enough to play with any number of human players.
 - Possibility to extend game classes, objects or data structures to implement more complex behaviours or functionalities.
-This can mean both extend the framework functionalities or the game logic.
+This can mean both extend the framework functionalities or customize default game logic.
+For example, one can reimplement the graphical components to make their own visualization.
-- Possibility to extend the DSL with custom shortcuts.
+- Possibility to extend the GooseDSL with custom shortcuts, keywords and more.

 ## Installation
 1. Download the jar of the last version available in the [Release](https://github.com/ldeluigi/untitled-goose-framework/releases) section.